nutanix/blueprints/task-library/vsphere/README.md

     Uninstall package workflow:
     a/ VcRestTagAssociation (with the 'detach' action)
     b/ Wait for 45 seconds
-    b/ VcRestDeleteTag
+    c/ VcRestDeleteTag

 3/ Creating and updating VM anti-affinity rules for VMs within the same service of the same Calm application instance:

     Install package workflow:
     a/ VcSoapCreateVmDrsRules
+    b/ Wait for 45 seconds
-    b/ VcSoapUpdateVmDrsRules (with the 'edit' and 'add' actions)
+    c/ VcSoapUpdateVmDrsRules (with the 'edit' and 'add' actions)

     Uninstall package workflow
-    a/ VcSoapUpdateVmDrsRules (with the 'edit' and 'remove' actions) b/ VcSoapDeleteVmDrsRules
+    a/ VcSoapUpdateVmDrsRules (with the 'edit' and 'remove' actions) b/ Wait for 45 seconds
+    c/ VcSoapDeleteVmDrsRules

 Note that all those tasks include login/logout at a task level to avoid session timeout issues and deliver more consistent results.